bwbecker/localpr.ca/content/basics/goals.md

 next census, Local PR+ could be used to increase proportionality.

 ### 10. Protect against political extremists
-Some politicians and commentators have claimed that "fringe parties" would do better under a proportional system.

-For individual candidates from "fringe parties", Local PR puts up a reasonably high threshold of support to earn a seat.
+In light of recent experience in Europe and elsewhere, many Canadians are concerned that “fringe parties” might acquire undue amounts of power under a proportional system.

-The barriers for "fringe parties" as a whole are also high.
-To impose their will on the population under proportional representation they need to either win 50% of the vote (and are no longer fringe!) or work together with other parties, who presumably won't accept the fringe parts of their platform.
+However, for "fringe parties" to form government in a proportional system, they would need to either win 50% of the vote or work together with other parties who presumably would not accept the fringe parts of their platform anyway.
+The dangers of a fringe minority taking power are actually higher under first-past-the-post where one party can take power with as little as 35% of the popular vote.
+Like all proportional systems, Local PR rewards each party according to its share of the vote.